Interdigital Cyst in Bulldogs and French Bulldogs

 - V4B Antiseptic Skinfold Spray

-- TOPICAL OINTMENTS (RX): Topical antibacterial ointments like mupirocin and panalog is sometimes necessary.
+TOPICAL OINTMENTS (RX): Topical antibacterial with cortisone ointments like mupirocin and paralog are sometimes necessary.

-- SYSTEMIC ANTI-INFLAMMATORY & ITCH CONTROL (RX): Systemic anti-inflammatory, anti-itching medication is often needed in a severe case of bulldog interdigital cyst.
-The prescription will usually be in the form of cortisone or preferably non-steroidal drug-like Apoquel, Cytopoint, and Cyclosporine.
+SYSTEMIC ANTI-INFLAMMATORY & ITCH CONTROL (RX): Systemic anti-inflammatory, anti-itching medication is often needed in a severe case of bulldog interdigital cyst.
+The prescription will usually be in the form of cortisone or preferably a non-steroidal drug like Apoquel, Cytopoint, or Cyclosporine.

 It should be done only by an experienced surgeon who already performed the procedure successfully in the past.